br3ndonland/udacity-google/udacity-google-00-apply.md

 # Udacity Grow with Google scholarship application

-Brendon Smith | br3ndonland
+Brendon Smith

+br3ndonland

 ## Background

-Found the scholarship on Udacity's Facebook page while on the bus to NYC October 14, 2017.
+I found out about the Grow with Google scholarship via Udacity's [Facebook](https://www.facebook.com/Udacity/posts/1250067568431912) and [Medium](https://medium.com/udacity/grow-with-google-50-000-new-scholarships-available-now-1aa0513430b6) posts, while on a bus to NYC for the [New York Coffee Festival](https://www.newyorkcoffeefestival.com/) on October 14, 2017.

 ## [Application](https://admissions.udacity.com/apply/grow-with-google-scholarships)

+### Parts

 There were three parts to the application: